SimoneFumagalli/Software_and_Computing/README.md

 * The Classification script contains functions to operate automatically a classification of a model starting from the BCM package.
 In addition, a function to study the metric has been implemented;
 * The Validation script contains the functions to operate a validation of the model constructed;
 * The testing file contains the tests made on the Classification and Validation by using the pytest function.
-* The example scripts contains how to use the functions.
+* The example script contains how to use the functions.
 In this folder, some results are shown.

 ## How to Install